Frequently Asked Questions

 ), sensible defaults (@fastify/sensible

-: For loading and validating environment variables from a.env
+: Loads and validates environment variables from a.env

-: Provides sensible defaults for error handling, security headers, etc.@vonage/server-sdk
+: Provides sensible defaults for error handling and security headers@vonage/server-sdk

 Project Structure: Create the following basic structure: